Steve Chan (American politician)

-Stephen Chan (Chinese: 陳學理, born May 13, 1966) is an American politician and former New York City Police Department sergeant who is a member of the New York State Senate for the 17th district, which comprises part of South Brooklyn.
+Stephen Chan (Chinese: 陳學理, born May 13, 1966) is an American politician, former U.S. Marine pilot, PTA president, and former New York City Police Department sergeant who is a member of the New York State Senate for the 17th district, which comprises part of South Brooklyn.

 A Republican, he defeated Democratic incumbent Iwen Chu in 2024.

-Chan is the first Asian-American Republican elected to the New York State Senate, and the first Republican since the 2018 State Senate elections to represent a Brooklyn-based seat.
-In doing so, he broke up a four-year Democratic super-majority in the New York State Senate.
+In the 2026 New York State Senate election, Chan is running against Larry He, the former Asian outreach director to Andrew Cuomo's 2025 mayoral campaign and chief of staff for William Colton.